 How to Count Macros

-The premise of counting macros to meet a fitness goal revolves around choosing your foods based on the nutrients they contain, rather than counting only calories or blindly cutting out fats or carbs.
+The premise of counting macros to meet a fitness goal revolves around choosing your foods based on the nutrients they contain, rather than counting only calories or haphazardly cutting out fats or carbs.

 Learning how to count macros can be more complicated than fad diets that simply eliminate certain foods.
 However, this approach leads to a much more balanced blend of nutrients, and ultimately much better results.